Secure CheckoutPersonal information is secured with SSL technology.

 Everyone makes decisions, but not everyone is a decision analyst.
 A decision analyst uses quantitative models and computational methods to formulate decision algorithms, assess decision performance, identify and evaluate options, determine trade-offs and risks, evaluate strategies for investigation, and so on.
-This book is written for decision analysts.
+Info-Gap Decision Theory is written for decision analysts.

 The term "decision analyst" covers an extremely broad range of practitioners.
 Virtually all engineers involved in design (of buildings, machines, processes, etc.) or analysis (of safety, reliability, feasibility, etc.) are decision analysts, usually without calling themselves by this name.
 In addition to engineers, decision analysts work in planning offices for public agencies, in project management consultancies, they are engaged in manufacturing process planning and control, in financial planning and economic analysis, in decision support for medical or technological diagnosis, and so on and on.
 Decision analysts provide quantitative support for the decision-making process in all areas where systematic decisions are made.